Healthy Choices = Healthy Families

 The experience of breastfeeding is special for so many reasons, including the joyful closeness and bonding with your baby, the cost savings, and the health benefits for both mother and baby.
 Every woman’s journey to motherhood is different, but one of the first decisions a new mom makes is how to feed her child.
 Here, you’ll find facts about breastfeeding and get practical tips on how to make breastfeeding work for you while getting the support you need.

 Breastfeeding support is available through the WIC program's Breastfeeding Peer, (740) 349-6942, and the Healthy Moms and Babies program, (740) 349-6829.
-Breastfeeding support groups and classes are open to the public and are posted on our calendar.
+Breastfeeding support groups and classes are open to the public and are on the 3rd Thursday of each month from 10:30 - 11:30AM at the Licking County Health Department.

 Breastfeeding Friendly Businesses